tonyedwardspz/tonyedwardspz/blog/_posts/2024/april/2024-04-11-city-js-london-trip.md

 ![Roy Derks at CityJS 2024](/assets/images/2024/city-js-roy-derks.jpg "Roy Derks talking about AI"){:loading="lazy"}

-Daniel Row's talk on upcoming features gave some insight in the future of Nuxt, which is soon to appear in my Open Source coding path.
+Daniel Roe's talk on upcoming features gave some insight in the future of Nuxt, which is soon to appear in my Open Source coding path.

 ![Daniel Roe talking about NUXT 4](/assets/images/2024/city-js-daniel-roe.jpg "Daniel Roe speaking at CityJS 2024"){:loading="lazy"}